What happens if I can’t finish a job, how can I certify that work?

 - while you’re working on it

 - if you leave it temporarily, or permanently for any reason.

-No work regardless of what stage of completion it’s at is allowed to be in a condition that would pose an immediate or potential danger to people or property.
+No work regardless of what stage of completion is allowed to be in a condition that would pose an immediate or potential danger to people or property.

-If a piece of work or a job must be left partially completed the following steps should apply:
+If a piece of work or a job must be left partially completed for whatever reason and you are unable to return to complete it, the following steps should apply:

 - stop work if you cannot proceed safety, for whatever reason

 - it’s your responsibility to make certain your work is electrically safe and that your work will also not affect the safety of any other part of the installation.
 Any circuits you worked on or installed that, have accessible exposed insulation or terminations must be isolated and labelled

 - removing a circuit breaker or “taping off” a switch is not leaving a circuit electrically safe, the circuit needs to be disconnected from the supply